chibiboba/JS-120/JS 129/Practice Problem Key.md

    ```

    Show Solution

+   The global object.
+In Node it's `global`; in a browser, it's `window`.
+Line 5 calls `func` as a function.
+Regular function calls implicitely use the global object as their execution context, so the implicit context for `func` is the global object, and it returns the global object.

 2. What will the following code output?
 Explain the difference, if any, between this output and that of problem 1.